pnp/blog/content/post/new-vscode-extension-for-autocompleting-your-microsoft-graph.md

+---
-# New VSCode extension for autocompleting your Microsoft Graph APIs
+title: "New VSCode extension for autocompleting your Microsoft Graph APIs"
+date: 2021-05-07T05:38:00-05:00
+author: "Elio Struyf"
+categories: ["Microsoft Graph", "Tooling"]
+images:

+tags: []
+type: "regular"
+draft: false

+---

 While working on a project which uses Microsoft Graph APIs, I found myself opening the Microsoft Graph Explorer a lot to check which